Relevant Topics

 Optimized sample preparation for STED microscopy

-In addition to certifying this kit for use with its STED microscopes, Leica recommends Active Motif Chromeon’s Chromeo™ 488, Chromeo™ 505 and Chromeo™ 494 fluorescent dyes and secondary antibody conjugates and its fluorescent ATTO (STED) secondary antibody conjugates for use with its instruments because they meet the specifications required for STED microscopy.
+Leica recommends Active Motif Chromeon’s Chromeo™ 488, Chromeo™ 505 and Chromeo™ 494 fluorescent dyes and secondary antibody conjugates and its fluorescent ATTO (STED) secondary antibody conjugates for use with its instruments because they meet the specifications required for STED microscopy.

 The use of Chromeo dyes and Fluorescent Antibodies in super-resolution STED microscopy has been described in the following publications: